ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 Yeah.
 There is various possibilities actually.
 For example, the sameness or difference.
-So if you have some kind of gradation with sameness, sameness gradation but to formulate the gradation of sameness, you have to move on the enriched category.
+So if you have some kind of gradation with sameness, yeah, sameness gradation.
+But to formulate the gradation of sameness, you have to move on the enriched category.
 Not a simple kind of category, but it's a generalized kind of category called enriched category.
-In that case, for example, the simplest example for enriched category is generalized generalized metric space.
+In that case, for example, the simplest example for enriched category is generalized metric space.
-Metric.
-In metric space, for example, the point P and P itself has a distance zero of course, and kind of P two Q, two R is there is a triangular inequality or something.
+In metric space, for example, the point P and P itself has a distance zero of course, and kind of P to Q, Q to R is there is a triangular inequality or something.
 Then it can be considered as a generalized kind of compositional structure called enriched category.
 It is a typical kind of enriched category, but symmetry does not always hold or something.
-So this is one, how to say, one small step to grasp our Korea structure.
+So this is one, how to say, one small step to grasp our Qualia structure.
-Because like now pointed out, North Korea China distance and the China North Korea distance is in general different or something.
+Because like Nao pointed out, North Korea - China distance and the China - North Korea distance is in general different or something.
-So almost all studies assume that some symmetry.
-But we need to go beyond that.
+So almost all studies assume that some symmetry, but we need to go beyond that.
 And then maybe the one number or something is too poor to represent everything.
 So you have to go more and more richer structure, like not just numbers but some kind of projection operator or something.
 Then you enter into the quantum region.